apache/sling-site/src/main/jbake/content/documentation/development/osgi-mock.md

         assertEquals("/apps", myService.getPath());
     }

-To create more than one configurable service in your test, use the `@ConfigMapParameter` annotation on a `Map<String, Object>` parameters to have the typed config annotations converted for use as Map arguments to `registerInjectActivateService`:
+To create more than one configurable service in your test, use the `@ConfigMap` annotation on a `Map<String, Object>` parameters to have the typed config annotations converted for use as Map arguments to `registerInjectActivateService`:

     #!java

     @Test
     @MyServiceDependency.Config(allowedPaths = "/apps")
     @MyService.Config(path = "/apps")
-    void getPath(@ConfigMapParameter(MyServiceDependency.Config.class)
+    void getPath(@ConfigMap(MyServiceDependency.Config.class)
                  Map<String, Object> myDependencyConfig,
-                 @ConfigMapParameter(MyService.Config.class)
+                 @ConfigMap(MyService.Config.class)
                  Map<String, Object> myServiceConfig) {
         MyServiceDependency myDependency =
             context.registerInjectActivateService(MyServiceDependency.class, myDependencyConfig);